MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 1. These signals are fed into our anomaly detection service.

-1. When the anomaly detection service identifies a significant change to that pattern, it triggers an alert.
+1. When the anomaly detection service identifies a significant change to a pattern in the signal, it triggers an alert.

 1. An alert is sent by email to a pre-determined set of users when the anomaly detection service identifies a significant change to the pattern.